History of Baccarat

 may be declined, and it then passes to the next player

-sitting to the right) the house takes a standard rake t out of the
+to the right) the house takes a standard cut out of the

 game.
-Mini-baccarat is played at a blackjack sized and can cater for
+The game is played at a blackjack sized table with

-up to 7 players at a time.
-The rules are the same the
+up to seven players.
+The rules are the same as for the

-full version of baccarat, however to make the game move faster,
+full version of baccarat, however to speed up the game

 the players don't touch the cards they are dealt by the

-dealer.
-The stakes are usually lower for this game
+casino dealer.
+The stakes are much lower for this game

-than the full version of baccarat, this, plus the less formal atmosphere
+than the full version, this, plus the less formal atmosphere

-make this version of Baccarat appeal to many players around the world, especially at online casinos.
+make this version of Baccarat appeal to many players.